 Dear Colleagues and Friends,

 We are thrilled to announce the upcoming International Workshop on Data-Driven Computational and Theoretical Materials Design (DCTMD2024).
-DCTMD2024 is a premie event organized by Shanghai University, Shanghai University and the Fritz Haber (FHI) Institute in Germany, which aims to gather leading figures in the field of materials science to explore cutting-edge advances and innovations in the latest fields driven by data, computation, theory and experiment .
+DCTMD2024 is a premier event organized by Shanghai University, Shanghai University and the Fritz Haber (FHI) Institute in Germany, which aims to gather leading figures in the field of materials science to explore cutting-edge advances and innovations in the latest fields driven by data, computation, theory and experiment .
 The DCTMD conference is scheduled to be held in Shanghai from October 9-13, 2024.
 The relevant matters of the conference are hereby notified as follows:

-Date and Venue of the Conference
+Date and Venue

 Date: October 9-13, 2024